 Risk assessments should fully consider procedures for when children and young people leave and return to school premises, including hand hygiene.

-Residential pupils showing symptoms of COVID-19 will require to be isolated and tested using a PCR test arranged via NHS Inform, not a lateral flow device.
+Residential pupils showing symptoms of COVID-19 (cardinal symptoms of new cough, fever and altered or absent sense of taste or smell) will require to be isolated and tested using a Polymerase Chain Reaction (PCR) test arranged via NHS Inform, not a Lateral Flow Device (LFD).
 If a child in a boarding school/residence hall shows symptoms, they should initially self-isolate in their residential setting/household.
 Most children will benefit from self-isolating in their boarding house so that their usual support can continue.
 Others will benefit more from self-isolating in their family home if travel can be arranged safely.

 Students should not travel to the school if showing symptoms, instead they should isolate and arrange a PCR test via NHS Inform.

 Any person showing symptoms should not rely on lateral flow device results and should always book a PCR test.